dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 3. Run pip3 freeze > requirements.txt so both are added to the requirements.txt file

-4. Create a Procfile with the text: web: gunicorn rugby_shop.wsgi:application for example
+4. Create a Procfile with the text: web: gunicorn elginis_restuarant.wsgi:application for example

 5. In the settings.py ensure the connection is to the Heroku postgres database

 6. Ensure debug is set to false in the settings.py file

-7. Add localhost/127.0.0.1, and ci-ms4-loverugby.herokuapp.com to the ALLOWED_HOSTS variable in settings.py
+7. Add localhost/127.0.0.1, and elginisrestaurant.herokuapp.com to the ALLOWED_HOSTS variable in settings.py

 8. Run "python3 manage.py showmigrations" to check the status of the migrations